-2. Connect one end of the cable to the projector's Computer 1 or Computer 2 port.
+- 1. Locate the computer VGA computer cable that came with the projector. - 2.
+Connect one end of the cable to the projector's Computer 1 or Computer 2 port.

 - 3. Connect the other end to your computer's video-out or monitor port. - 4.
-Optionally, you can connect an external monitor (see page 32), play sound through the projector (see page 33), or connect a USB cable to use the remote control as a mouse (see page 31). - 5.
+Optionally, you can connect an external monitor (see page 28), play sound through the projector (see page 29), or connect a USB cable to use the remote control as a mouse (see page 27). - 5.
 If you don't need to make any other connections, see Chapter 2 for instructions on turning on the projector and adjusting the image.
-Once the projector is turned on, be sure to: - Enter the projector's Setting menu, then make sure the Computer1 Input (or Computer 2 Input) is set to Analog-RGB (this is the default setting; see page 75).
+Once the projector is turned on, be sure to: - Enter the projector's Setting menu, then make sure the Computer1 Input (or Computer 2 Input) is set to Analog-RGB (this is the default setting; see page 70). - After exiting the menu system, select Computer 1 (or Computer 2) as the source to see your image (see page 34).

-If you're using a PowerBook or an older Macintosh and you can't connect the cable to your computer, you may need to use the Macintosh desktop adapter as shown on page 30 (available from EPSON; see page 14).
+If you're using a PowerBook or an older Macintosh and you can't connect the cable to your computer, you may need to use the Macintosh desktop adapter as shown on page 26 (available from EPSON; see page 12).